Ed Pawlowski

-Ed Pawlowski is an American politician who served as the 41st Mayor of Allentown, Pennsylvania.
+Edwin Everett Pawlowski is an American politician who served as the 41st Mayor of Allentown, Pennsylvania.
 He held the office from 2006 until his resignation in 2018, following his election to a fourth term in 2017.
-He resigned after he was convicted on 47 federal charges related to corruption at city hall.
+He resigned after being convicted on 47 federal charges related to corruption as mayor of Allentown.

 On April 17, 2015, Pawlowski announced that he would run for the U.S. Senate in 2016, but he suspended his campaign the following July.
-He was a candidate for Pennsylvania governor in 2014, but dropped out of the race in February after "it became clear that he was not going to be able to raise the necessary money."
+He was a candidate for Pennsylvania governor in 2014, but dropped out of the race in February after, he said, "it became clear that he was not going to be able to raise the necessary money."

 Early life and education

-Ed Pawlowski was born to small business owners in Chicago.
+Pawlowski was born to small business owners in Chicago.
 The family owned and operated a popular Polish restaurant on the city's North Side.
 Pawlowski attended school in Chicago and Addison, Illinois, where he earned his high school diploma in 1983.
-Following his high school graduation, he enrolled at Moody Bible Institute, in Chicago, Illinois, where he received his bachelor's degree.
+Following his high school graduation, he enrolled at Moody Bible Institute, in Chicago, where he received his bachelor's degree.
 He went on to earn a master's degree in urban planning and public policy from the University of Illinois at Chicago.